msssk/dgrid/CONTRIBUTING.md

 6. Issue a Pull Request to the official repository
 7. Your Pull Request is reviewed by a committer and merged into the repository

-*Note* While there are other ways to accomplish the steps using other tools, the examples here will assume the most actions will be performed via the `git` command line.
+*Note*: While there are other ways to accomplish the steps using other tools, the examples here will assume the most actions will be performed via the `git` command line.

 ## 1. Fork the Repository

-When logged into your GitHub account, and you are viewing the dgrid repository, you will see the *Fork* button.
+When logged in to your GitHub account, and you are viewing the dgrid repository, you will see the *Fork* button.
 Clicking this button will show you which organizations you can fork to.
 Choose your own account.
-Once the process finishes, you will have your own repository that is "forked" from the GitHub one.
+Once the process finishes, you will have your own repository that is "forked" from the official one.

 Forking is a GitHub term and not a git term.
 Git is a wholly distributed source control system and simply worries about local and remote repositories and allows you to manage your code against them.
 GitHub then adds this additional